ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ### You need to have a registered user to access to yugi academy

 You can login to the web page with a previously registered user.
-In this page, you can also go to sign up page (with sign up button) if you want to register a new user.
+Here, you can also go to sign up page (sign up button) to register a new user.

 ### Information required for login